CERTCC/trommel/README.md

 TROMMEL has also integrated [vFeed](https://vfeed.io/) which allows for further in-depth vulnerability analysis of identified indicators. <br />

-TROMMEL was written with the intent to help with identifying indicators that may contain vulnerabilities found in firmware of embedded devices.

 ## Dependencies
 * [Python-Magic](https://pypi.python.org/pypi/python-magic)